jamesrharwood/thesis/chapters/appendix/deficiencies.md

 **Only one participant commented on instructions of where content can be reported**

-Very little of the guideline text deals with _where_ content can be reported (e.g. in the article body, in an appendix, a table, a figure).
+Very little of the guideline text deals with _where_ content can be reported (e.g., in the article body, in an appendix, a table, a figure).
 Only one participant noticed it and said "I like the reminder" {{< var pilot.participants.PPT-CW >}}.

 ### Reassure when guidelines are _just_ guidelines